Looking for a good pair of cartilage hoop earrings?

 Since they are tiny, you can always mix and match them up during occasions like weddings, parties, and family meet-ups.
 Even though designers offer a wide variety of pieces, I’d prefer choosing the lighter ones for everyday wear.

-Obviously, with most things in jewelry you can get a piece that cost $20 bucks made from 14K gold with synthetic gemstones, or you could opt for a piece lined with diamonds and pay $2,400, like the hoop earrings below with 2.00 carat weight (CTW).
+Obviously, with most things in jewelry you can get a piece that cost $20 bucks made from 14K gold with synthetic gemstones, or you could opt for a piece lined with diamonds, but that will cause the price to increase.

 If you’re looking for an everyday jewelry piece, you’ll find a plethora in the cartilage hoops section selling for less than $20.
 On the other hand, fancier, statement pieces will cost you a bunch and depending on the metal/gemstone, you’ll dig deeper for a single pair.